AndreasMadsen/thintalk/README.md

 #thintalk

-###Please NOTE:

-> This module is not yet stable, but will be it very soon.
-> Until version 0.2.0 use it on own risk.

 **Thintalk is a thin RPC layer over different transport layers.**

 > RPC is an acronyms for _Remote procedure call_, meaning that the protocol is